kick-project/kick/www/docs/quickstart.md

 NOTE: The `~/.env` file isn't just for the `kick` utility but can be used by any other program in the same way that `~/.profile` is not for just one tool.

+### Variable Functions

+For a list of supported variable functions see [Supported Variable Functions](reference.md) in the reference section.

 ## Template files

 Templates files are any text file which contains a modeline.
 A modeline is a